Campus services are now being offered remotely, online and over the phone. All summer session classes are being offered online or remotely.

 - TRIO Student Support Services

-The OSS office in Lommasson 269 will be closed to external guests.
-Please direct students and other visitors to email firstname.lastname@example.org or call 406-243-2800.
+The OSS office in Lommasson 269 is closed.
+Students and other visitors may reach the office by emailing firstname.lastname@example.org or calling 406-243-2800.

 Disability Services for Students